-Aide to Japan’s prime minister says he ‘hates’ to see LGBT couples
+Aide to Japan’s prime minister says he ‘hates’ to see LGBT {couples}

 Nikkei – Feb 04

-Kishida’s son in hot seat over shopping during official trips overseas
+Kishida’s son in scorching seat over purchasing throughout official journeys abroad

 Japan Times – Jan 31

-Shotaro Kishida, Prime Minister Fumio Kishida’s eldest son and his executive secretary, is in the hot seat over media reports that he went shopping and sightseeing in Europe, Canada and the U.S. using official vehicles when he accompanied the prime minister to those places in January.
+Shotaro Kishida, Prime Minister Fumio Kishida’s eldest son and his govt secretary, is within the scorching seat over media studies that he went purchasing and sightseeing in Europe, Canada and the U.S. utilizing official automobiles when he accompanied the prime minister to these locations in January.

 Japan PM Kishida cautious about same-sex marriage